youssefkhaled23/Authentication/README.md

 - **Form Validation**: Update the validation rules in the `LoginForm.tsx` and `RegistrationForm.tsx` components to fit your application's requirements.
 - **Redux Actions and Reducers**: Modify the action creators and reducers in the `actions/` and `reducers/` directories to handle additional functionality or state changes.
 - **User Interface**: Update the styling and layout of the components in the `components/` directory to match the design of your application.
+- **Vite Configuration**: Modify the Vite configuration in the `main.tsx` file to customize the build process or add additional plugins.

 ## Contribution
 If you find any issues or have suggestions for improvements, feel free to open a new issue or submit a pull request.
 Contributions are always welcome!